Where should I go for a canoe trip?

 It is difficult to give specific route advice without knowing your preferences and if you have previous experience in Algonquin Park or similar areas.
 It’s also a good idea for you to have a park map to look at while discussing options.

-We often suggest routes starting from Lake Opeongo (access point #11 – we have an outfitting store there), Cedar Lake (access point #27 – we have a store there too), Rock Lake (access point #9), Smoke Lake (access point #6) or Canoe Lake (access point #5).
+We often suggest routes starting from Canoe Lake (access point #5 – we have an outfitting store there), Lake Opeongo (access point #11 – we have an outfitting store there), Cedar Lake (access point #27 – we have a store there too), Rock Lake (access point #9), or Smoke Lake (access point #6).
 If you’re approaching from the west, our outfitting store at Oxtongue Lake is the most convenient option for the last two access points, which are just inside the park’s west gate.
 If you would like more detailed descriptions, please call us, at 1.800.469.4948, with a map handy.

 A free digital version of the Algonquin Park Map is available at www.algonquinmap.com